 New College does not currently have its own gym however members of College have free access to the University gym at the Iffley Road Sports Centre.
-To gain free access to Iffley Road gym, simply bring your Bod card to the centre reception and inform the attendant of your College membership.
+To gain free access to Iffley Road gym, simply bring your Bod Card to the centre reception and inform the attendant of your College membership.
 You will also be asked to fill out some paperwork.
 There are other work-out options, with their own various extra fees attached.
 The University Club offers a student pass to its gym, also located nearby on Mansfield Road.
 There is also a PureGym and a Buzzgym facility within Oxford city centre.
 Look online for more details and current membership availability and prices.
-There are plans to set up a college gym in the Weston pavilion with cardio equipment and weights, this will hopefully be achieved by the end of 2023.